 Did you Know?
-List of Interesting Facts about Inuit Native Americans
+List of Interesting Facts about Inuit Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Inuit Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Inuit Native Americans are as follows:
+Our unusual and interesting facts about Inuit Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Inuit Indians are as follows:

 - Fact 1 - The Inuit tribe are the indigenous people of N America, Greenland and Canada, particualrly eastern Quebec and Labrador, as distinguished from those from Asia or the Aleutian Islands (who are still generally referred to as Eskimos)